Welcome to Klarna’s Shopping Pulse!

 Gender

-has a bigger impact than age, and men invest at a higher rate than women in all countries.
+has a bigger impact than age, and men invest at a higher rate than women in all countries except for in the US.

 Country of residence

 has an even bigger impact.
-The difference between the share of the population saving money in bank accounts and those investing is highest in the UK, Ireland, Australia, France, the Netherlands, and Poland.
+The difference between the share of the population saving money in bank accounts and those investing is highest in the UK, France, the Netherlands, and Greece.

 Stocks, bonds—or cryptocurrency.